freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/authentication-strategies.english.md

 ## Description
 <section id='description'>

 A strategy is a way of authenticating a user.
 You can use a strategy for allowing users to authenticate based on locally saved information (if you have them register first) or from a variety of providers such as Google or GitHub.
-For this project we will set up a local strategy.
-To see a list of the 100's of strategies, visit Passports site <a href='http://passportjs.org/' target='_blank'>here</a>.
+For this project, we will set up a local strategy.
+To see a list of the hundreds of strategies, visit Passport's site <a href='http://passportjs.org/' target='_blank'>here</a>.

-Add <em>passport-local</em> as a dependency and add it to your server as follows: <code>const LocalStrategy = require('passport-local');</code>
+Add <code>passport-local</code> as a dependency and add it to your server as follows: <code>const LocalStrategy = require('passport-local');</code>

 Now you will have to tell passport to <b>use</b> an instantiated LocalStrategy object with a few settings defined.
-Make sure this as well as everything from this point on is encapsulated in the database connection since it relies on it!
+Make sure this (as well as everything from this point on) is encapsulated in the database connection since it relies on it!

 ```js
 passport.use(new LocalStrategy(